publishpress/PublishPress-Future/readme.txt

 == Changelog ==

+= UNRELEASED =

+* ADDED: Add new advanced setting to choose the base date for the future actions: current date or post publishing date #530;

 = [3.1.7] - 04 Jan, 2024 =

 * FIXED: Fix compatibility with plugins like "Hide Categories and Products for Woocommerce", making sure terms are not hidden in the taxonomy field, #639;